 Pros

-The interface was nice and clean, easy to use, and it follows the standard invoice format.
-You may choose from four different types, namely an invoice, estimate, credit memo, and purchase order.
+The interface was clean and easy to use.
+It followed the standard invoice format.
+You may choose from four types: invoice, estimate, credit memo, and purchase order.

-What’s nice is that you get to choose from six templates.
-And there’s a Preview mode, which is great to double-check before downloading your invoice.
+It’s nice that you can choose from six templates.
+There’s also a Preview mode, which is excellent for double-checking before downloading your invoice.

-I know I’m nitpicking at this point, but I wanted the option to simply copy and paste the Company and Client information because the form was rather limited.
-I couldn’t add both the Company name and a representative’s, no website for reference, etc.
+I know I’m nitpicking at this point, but I wanted the option to copy and paste the Company and Client information because the form was somewhat limited.
+I couldn’t add the company name and a representative’s, and there was no website for reference, etc.

-Considering that it’s mostly for contractors or any kind of self-employed individuals, it’s not a big deal.
+Considering that it’s mostly for contractors or self-employed individuals, it’s not a big deal.

 Cons

-One little delight for me was the option to choose whether the discount you’re giving is a value or percentage, but the blue toggle button was a bit confusing.
+One little delight for me was choosing whether the discount you’re giving is a value or percentage, but the blue toggle button was confusing.
 Toggling back and forth led me to this blunder:

-I can’t seem to understand why not one template allowed a 3-item invoice to fit one page.
-I wouldn’t say it’s up to printable standards.
+I can’t understand why no template allowed a 3-item invoice to fit on one page.
+It doesn’t meet printable standards.

 Plus, the more I tried, the more blunders I encountered.
 For example, besides the glitchy logo, the shipping address was listed on my invoice, even though I checked it off from the Settings: